Focus and Goals

 You have driven your brain by using your mind, by using thoughts and beliefs, to get you through every single challenge that has arisen in your life.
 Brain Injury doesn’t take this ability away – if you support your brain – it will support you.

-Think of your brain as an injured animal.
+Think of your brain as an injured animal or small wounded child.
 You are going to pick it up, nurture it, be gentle in your touch and compassion, and you are going to feed it and coax it back to health.
 No one can do more for your brain than you can.

 If you are struggling with controlling negative thinking patterns, it can help to address these first.